tratorThis Tip compares an excellent manager and a poor manager where a business was lost for want of a daily talk.

 “Management is about arranging and telling.
 Leadership is about nurturing and enhancing.”
 Tom Peters

 We want employees to be engaged and effective in their jobs.
-Engaged employees mean better morale and increased productivity, which mean increased profitability.
+Engaged employees mean better morale and increased productivity.
+These result in increased profitability.

-We know that how, when and what managers communicate to their employees have a significant impact on employee performance.
+We know that how, when and what managers communicate to their employees have a significant impact on their performance.

 A recent Gallup report, State of the American Manager: Analytics and Advice for Leaders, found that “engagement is highest among employees who have some form (face to face, phone or digital) of daily communication with their managers…The best managers make a concerted effort to know their employees and help them feel comfortable about talking about any subject, whether it is work related or not.”

 I know an administrator in a state agency who exemplifies such a manager.
 He knows every one of his 700 employees by name.
-He is involved in reviewing every job application.
+This administrator is involved in reviewing every job application.
 He conducts pre-employment telephone interviews with many potential employees.

 As a result, he demonstrates his accessibility and begins a sincere and supportive relationship with them.

-He checks in with his employees frequently.
-He walks through the central office to have face-to-face conversations with employees situated there.
-He travels throughout the state to have face-to-face conversations with employees in remote work locations.
-He sends out personal messages via email to acknowledge their performance and thank them.
+The administrator checks in with his employees frequently.
+Walking through the central office, he has have face-to-face conversations with employees situated there.
+Travels throughout the state enable him to have face-to-face conversations with employees in remote work locations.
+The administrator sends out personal messages via email to acknowledge their performance and thank them.
 He continually promotes employees from within the agency.

 He isn’t perfect and his policies are not always universally accepted.
 But I think, because of his continual communication with and sincere interest in his employees, they know how much he values them.
 As a result, productivity and customer satisfaction is at an all time high.